 - Unzip the ARSDCM.zip file to a folder and navigate to it.

-- Double click on the Add_Secure_Delete_to_context_menu.reg file.
+- Double-click on the Add_Secure_Delete_to_context_menu.reg file.

 - Click on Yes when UAC prompts and then click on OK when the registry prompts.

 Restart your system once.
-Now navigate to any folder in your system, select the file/folder you want to delete.
+Now navigate to any folder in your system, and select the file/folder you want to delete.

 Right-click on it and click on Secure Delete.
 It is as simple as the regular deleting process.